gcmt/vessel.nvim/README.md

 - `bufpath` Buffer full path.
 - `lnum` Jump line number.
 - `col` Jump column number.
 - `line` Line on which the jump is positioned.
+Can be `nil` when the mark is invalid (`err` is not `nil`).
-- `loaded` Whether the file the jump refers to is loaded in memory.
+- `err` The jump has an error.
+Usually when file cannot be read or line does not exist anymore.

 ### Buffer Object